JPSchlomann/MemeGenerator/README.md

 ### MemeEngine
 This module is used to generate a meme using the quotes from the QuoteEngine.
 An image is loaded, transformed and a caption is added.
 After this, the generated meme is saved.
+Inside './MemeEngine/fonts' the relevant data for the font of the text is stored.

 ### Dependencies
 Both the CLI (main.py) and the Flask server (app.py) are using the QuoteEngine and the MemeEngine.